 People with cancer often need to follow diets that are different from what you think of as healthy.
-For most people, a healthy diet includes the following:
+For most people, a healthy diet includes:

-- lots of fruits, vegetables, and whole grain breads and cereals - modest amounts of lean protein and dairy products - small amounts of sugar, alcohol, salt, and saturated and trans fats (such as those found in butter, meat, dairy, fast food, and fried foods)
+- Lots of fruits, vegetables, and whole grain breads and cereals - Modest amounts of meat and milk products - ▶ Small amounts of fat, sugar, alcohol, and salt

-When you have cancer, though, you need to eat to keep your strength up in order to deal with the side effects of treatment.
+When you have cancer, though, you need to eat to keep up your strength to deal with the side effects of treatment.
 When you are healthy, eating enough food is often not a problem.
 But when you are dealing with cancer and treatment, this can be a real challenge.

 When you have cancer, you may need extra protein and calories.
-At times, your diet may need to include extra meat, fish, eggs, dairy, and plant-based proteins.
+At times, your diet may need to include extra milk, cheese, and eggs.
 If you have trouble chewing and swallowing, you may need to add sauces and gravies.
-Sometimes, you may need to eat low-fiber foods instead of high-fiber ones.
+Sometimes, you may need to eat low-fiber foods instead of those with high fiber.
 A dietitian can help you with any diet changes you may need to make.